nmsa/tma-framework-k/development/README.md

 ## Deployment Alternatives

-In this repository there is two different ways to deploy `MySQL`. `MySQL` can be deployed with `Ceph` storage soloution or it can be deployed using a host volume.
+In this repository there is two different ways to deploy `MySQL`. `MySQL` can be deployed with `Ceph` storage solution or it can be deployed using a host volume.

 To deploy `MySQL` with `Ceph` you can follow the instructions presented in this [README](mysql/README.md) file.
 On the other hand, if you want to deploy `MySQL` with a host volume, you should follow the instructions presented in this [README](mysql-host-volume/README.md) file.